lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/python.md

 ## Virtual environment

-There are two methods of how to work with virtual environments on
+There are two methods of how to work with virtual environments on on the ZIH system:
-Taurus:

 1. **Vitualenv** is a standard Python tool to create isolated Python environments.
-   It is the preferred interface for managing installations and virtual environments on Taurus and part of the Python modules.
+   It is the preferred interface for managing installations and virtual environments on the system and part of the Python modules.

-2. **Conda** is an alternative method for managing installations and virtual environments on Taurus.
+2. **Conda** is an alternative method for managing installations and virtual environments on the cluster.
 Conda is an open-source package management system and environment management system from Anaconda.
 The conda manager is included in all versions of Anaconda and Miniconda.